How are intricate plastic parts made?

 We are actively preparing the mass production of the Flipper Zero.
 The components are manufactured in several factories: plastic casing parts in one factory, electronics in another.
 Today we are reporting from the factory where the casing is made.

 There are many ways to make plastic parts, but the only way to mass-produce quality parts is by injection molding.
 At first it may seem like this is a simple process, but in fact it is not — designing the case and all the tooling is not much easier than designing electronics.
-This is why you can easily spot cheap products by low-quality plastic.
+This is why you can easily spot cheap products by low-quality plastic, these are not ideal for machining and fabrication projects.

 The development of the mold begins at the stage of the 3D model design, because the molding method imposes many restrictions.
 The industrial and mechanical designer must use the correct draft angles and surfaces so that the part can be ejected from the mold.
 Any mistake here will lead to the fact that the manufacturer simply cannot produce such a part, and the design will have to be redone.